LizBarron/portfolio/README.md

 # Awards
 <b>Best Personal Project - Learning Solutions Conference 2022</b><br>
 <img src="{{site.baseurl | prepend: site.url}}assets/img/demofest-badge-best-personal-project.png" alt="Best Personal Project Badge" style="max-width: 75%;"/><br><br>
-I was a part of a 7 person team, and our mission was to create test courses on different course authoring platforms and run them through the ADL's <a href = "https://adlnet.gov/projects/cmi5-CATAPULT/">cmi5 CATAPULT!
+I was a part of a 7 person team (Team cmi5) during the Fall 2021 xAPI Cohort, and our mission was to create test courses on different course authoring platforms and run them through the ADL's <a href = "https://adlnet.gov/projects/cmi5-CATAPULT/">cmi5 CATAPULT!
 Test Suite</a> to check for xAPI/cmi5 conformance.
 TorranceLearning submitted our project for the Learning Solutions Conference in April 2022, and we won the Best Personal Project category.

 # Projects
-### xAPI Integration
+### xAPI Implementation
-<b>Project</b><br>
+<b>Project Description:</b> This project involved recreating an 8 module course in Articulate Storyline, that was previously built on an older version of Adobe Captivate.
+The entire course relied heavily on using xAPI to track the user's answers as they were going through the modules, and being able to retrieve those answers in different modules.<br>
 <img src="{{site.baseurl | prepend: site.url}}assets/img/C1.jpg" alt="C 1"/><br><br>
 <img src="{{site.baseurl | prepend: site.url}}assets/img/C2.jpg" alt="C 2"/><br><br>
 <img src="{{site.baseurl | prepend: site.url}}assets/img/C3.jpg" alt="C 3"/><br><br>